digipost/printability-validator/README.md

 # Digipost Printability Validator

-Library for validating 'printability' of documents.
+Library for validating 'printability' of PDF documents.

-## Features
+# Document Requirements

-* TODO
+ Please see documentation at https://www.digipost.no/plattform/masseutsendelser/print